omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 ### Event ExitGameRegistered (emitted in PlasmaFramework contract)

-Event is emitted when maintainer registeres a new exit game.
-Registered exit game can be used after a quarantine period which is `4 * MIN_EXIT_PERIOD`.
+Event is emitted when maintainer registers a new exit game.
+The new exit game can be used after a quarantine period which is `4 * MIN_EXIT_PERIOD`.
 ```
 event ExitGameRegistered(
     uint256 txType, // transaction type handled by the registered exit gmae